A/N: As always, many thanks for your reviews and support.

 Bellatrix entered and found an overly ornate desk, which featured a straight-backed chair not unlike the sort in the Grimmauld Place dining room.
 Bellatrix walked around the desk, pulled out the chair, and sat down in it, wincing at the poor condition of the cushioning, but silently expressing gratitude that it at least had arms.

 After several minutes of acclimatizing to and examining her new domain, Bellatrix removed a satchel from her robes, enlarged it, and began unloading the contents into her desk.
-Following that, she retrieved a sheet of parchment and a quill from desk and began making a list of renovations she would be making to the office at her own expense.
+Following that, she retrieved a sheet of parchment and a quill from her desk and began making a list of renovations she would be making to the office at her own expense.

 Bellatrix had completed the renovation list and was well into an extremely long to-do list for Sidra when a chime echoed through her office.
 Frowning, Bellatrix drew her wand and stood to investigate.
 She proceeded to the anteroom and into the hall, but found nobody.
 Deciding to inquire at the clerks' office, Bellatrix strode down the dim hallway, into the main corridor, and into the clerks' office.
 The clerks on duty looked up at their new visitor.